 Purchasing and Possessing Recreational Marijuana

 The legalization of recreational marijuana in New Jersey means that residents can possess up to 6 ounces of cannabis.
 Under the state’s Bill A1987, there are also restrictions on how law enforcement officers can stop and search those suspected of possessing or consuming marijuana.
 However, the legislation doesn’t give you a free pass when it comes to purchasing, cultivating, possessing, and consuming marijuana.
+You will want to check your individual State Marijuana Laws to make sure everything is kosher.

 Just like it’s the case in other states where medical marijuana is legal, you’ll need first to obtain a medical marijuana card.
 The card will allow you to purchase marijuana legally from licensed dispensaries in the state.
 If you’re a medical user, your card will stipulate the amount of marijuana you’re supposed to possess legally.
 New Jersey’s marijuana program isn’t different from what’s available in other states.
 Therefore, it’s expected that the signing up process won’t be any different from registering with Ohio’s medical cannabis program.